captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## CARRIE:
 What?
 ---
+Oh!
 Can it pick up on what I’m saying?
 ---
 ## PATRICK:
 I mean,